ansible/lightbulb/README.md

 These examples are an excellent educational reference for communciating how Ansible works in a clear, focused and consistent manner using recommended best practices.

 This content is a great source for canned demos or something you can walk-thru to illustrate automating with Ansible to a group.
-So of the examples are serve as the solutions to the workshops.
+Some of the examples are serve as the solutions to the workshops.

 #### Workshops